andrisimonetti/SLR-ML-toolkit/README.md

    git clone https://github.com/andrisimonetti/SLR-toolkit.git

 #### or
-1. Download `toolkit_functions.py` to import the functions needed.
+1. Download `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py` to import the functions needed.
 2. Download and run the Notebook `Main Analysis.ipynb` following the instrunctions about the input file required.
-The file `Dataset_Input_example` provide an example
+The file `Dataset_Input_example` provide an example.
+3. (Optional) If you would like to process the file dowloaded from Scopus (.txt extension), through the functions within the module `scopus_functions.py` you can add the count of internal references for each document.
+4. (Optional) Text preprocessing...

 ### STEP2
 1. Select the relevant topics and assign them the labels: create file excel, as in the file `topic_label_example.xlsx`.